ckreon/shadowlink-site/_posts/2016-05-03-passwords.md

     Then I take the first letters from each word: TsanababdithoT Then swap out the vowels for some numbers/special characters: T5@n@b@bd1th0T

-I checked that password on [RoboForm's Password Strength Checker](http://www.roboform.com/how-secure-is-my-password) and got the following results:
+I checked that password on RoboForm's Password Strength Checker (link deprecated), and got the following results:

     Estimated Time To Crack: Billions of Years
     Recommendations: Good Job!
 All Character Types In Use.